Why Malala Yousafzai is becoming an honorary Canadian today, and why it took so long

 Why Canada has long wanted to honour her

-The groundwork to make the now 19-year-old an honorary citizen began several months after she was shot.
+The groundwork to make Ms. Yousafzai an honorary citizen began several months after she was shot.
 It was a political initiative tied into the Conservatives’ foreign aid focus on maternal, newborn and child health, Rachel Curran, former prime minister Stephen Harper’s former director of policy, said in an interview:

 It was just really a sense that this young woman is doing really important work, it’s going to be increasingly important, we want to highlight it in Canada and highlight it internationally as well.
 ‘How can we bestow one of our greatest honours on her?’
 We landed on that because it was the most significant thing we could do to draw attention to her work.